 The main message of your post should depend on the audience group that will read about you in the particular media outlet.
 This means each message will have a different emphasis on things that matter most to a particular audience.

-For example, publishers from the official city media would like to write about the startup benefits in regards to the city.
+For example, publishers from the official city media would like to write about the startup benefits in regard to the city.
 When it comes to resources specializing in investment news, you better focus on the startup’s profitability and prospects.
 And for the tech news resources, it’s important to present a startup from the side of its tech innovation.

 Try to convey the main message the way it sounds understandable to everyone despite their knowledge and interests.